nicolascavallin/documents_rn_challenge/README.md

 # React Native Code Challenge

 The goal of this challenge is to create a simple React Native app that displays a list of documents, and allows the user to create new ones.
+Also the app receives real time notifications through a socket connection.
 The app should be able to run on both iOS and Android.

+If you want to get access to the server, please contact me.

 ## Implemented libraries
 - [Reanimated](https://docs.swmansion.com/react-native-reanimated/)